Sanadsk/BloodborneResearch/Items.md

  **•getItemFlagId: 52410290**

 Now if you notice, the getItemFlagId is the same as ItemLotId01 but with an extra 5 at the beginning.
 This is normal for most of the items but there are some items that has it different.
-In that case, we use the getItemFlagId.
+In that case, we use the getItemFlagId but we remove the 5.

+Now we use the ID **(2410290)** and we convert it to HEX, which becomes **(24C732)**.